WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/TF2 Nav Mesh Guide.md

 <!-- The FAQ

-## FAQ
+# FAQ

-### "What's the point of improving/making nav meshes when I can just use nav_generate?"
+## "What's the point of improving/making nav meshes when I can just use nav_generate?"

-There's a reason you're reading this. `nav_generate` does an okish, but not a good, job at creating a nav mesh; `nav_generate` often generates biconnections where they shouldn't be, fails to account for all possible areas that players can reach, makes nav areas too close to walls, etc. These sorts of details can influence how well bots play TF2, and may in fact turn off a player from playing with bots.
+There's a reason you're reading this. **`nav_generate` does an okish, but not a good, job at creating a nav mesh**; `nav_generate` often generates biconnections where they shouldn't be, fails to account for all possible areas that players can reach, makes nav areas too close to walls, etc. These sorts of details can influence how well bots play TF2, and may in fact turn off a player from playing with bots.
 -->